 The sweet smoked trout plays nicely off the tangy green (raw) mango and the nutty toasted rice.
-As with many Thai dishes, as much attention is paid to the topping as the dish itself.
-Here we feature basil, mint and red chilies.
+As with many Thai dishes, the same amount of attention is paid to the topping as the dish itself.
+Here we feature basil, mint and red chillies.
 Also key to Thai dishes, this one looks stunning on the plate.

 - 2 Thai eggplants, sliced into 1/2-inch (1 cm) rounds

 - 1-inch (2.5 cm) piece unpeeled galangal

 - 1 tbsp (15 ml) uncooked white sticky rice (also called sweet rice or glutinous rice) or jasmine rice

 - 1 medium or 2 small green mangoes, peeled and grated or cut into 1/8-inch (3 mm) julienne

 - 15 fresh Thai basil leaves, roughly torn

 - 2 long red bird’s eye chilies, seeds removed, finely chopped or very finely sliced